Earthquakes on May 13, 2026

 3.7 km---✓ ReviewedUSGS →

 This magnitude 2.1 event was detected 62 km WSW of Brookings, Oregon on May 13, 2026, with origin time 23:31 UTC.
 At a depth of just 3.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 41.804°, -124.962°.
+Coordinates: 41.804°, -124.962°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13